Media coverage of the Gaza war: France

 At the start of Ramadan, the French newspaper Libération ran a cartoon mocking the starvation of Palestinians in Gaza, showing a woman scolding a man chasing after rats and cockroaches because it was not yet time to break fast.

 Qatar

 On 25 October, Axios reported that US Secretary of State Antony Blinken had asked Qatari prime minister Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani to moderate Al Jazeera's coverage of the war.
 It is believed that Blinken was referring to Al Jazeera's Arabic language channel and not its English channels.

+Iran

+Islamic Republic of Iran Broadcasting

-Iran: Islamic Republic of Iran Broadcasting
+The headquarters of Islamic Republic of Iran Broadcasting in Tehran after an Israeli bombing during a live broadcast, 16 June 2025.

 Islamic Republic of Iran Broadcasting published images of the capture of commanders of Nagorno-Karabakh by the Azerbaijani army in September 2023 as the capture of Israeli commanders by Hamas.
 Mohammadreza Bagheri, a presenter at channel 3 of Iran Broadcasting, said that the viewers should not worry about the dead or wounded Israelis, no matter if they are soldiers or civilians, because they are all occupiers who live in the lands and homes of Palestinians.